fawazsammani/look-and-modify/README.md

 </br>

-If you use our code or find our paper useful in your research, please acknowledge the following paper:
+If you use our code or find our paper useful in your research, please acknowledge:

 ```
 @misc{Sammani2019ModificationNet,